tmakatos/qemu/docs/devel/vfio-user.rst

 take no action when the client disconnects.
 If anything happens to the client the control stack will know about it and can clean up resources accordingly.

-Live Migration
-^^^^^^^^^^^^^^
-A future version of the protocol will support client live migration.
-This action will require the socket to be quiesced before it is disconnected,  This mechanism will be defined when live migration support is added.

 Request Retry and Response Timeout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^